KavinSundarr/Deep-Reinforced-Navigation-Robot/README.md

 **Key Highlights**
 - **Training**: Conducted in ROS Gazebo 11 using TD3 with PyTorch.
 - **Testing**: Performed in ROS2 Foxy on Ubuntu 20.04.
-- **Algorithm**: The TD3 architecture includes an actor network for action selection and two critic networks to minimize Q-value overestimation.
+- **Algorithm**: The TD3 architecture includes an actor-network for action selection and two critic networks to minimize Q-value overestimation.
 - **Monitoring**: Training progress visualized in real-time with Tensorboard.

 **How to Use**